 So you want to work in the Gaming industry?
+Gaming is more than just an insanely popular form of entertainment.
+In 2021 the video game industry is expected to be worth $180.1 billion.
 Thanks to advances in technology, the scope of Gaming is wide and varied, and there’s plenty of space for talented Product Managers!
 You could be working on the next Triple-A game, a world-famous classic, or the next big hit for the mobile world.
 Do you have what it takes to be a Gaming Product Manager?

 State of the Industry

 No one can say that there’s no money in games!
 According to The European Mobile Game Market, there are more than 2.5 million gamers worldwide, and the market is expected to be worth over $90 billion USD by 2020.

 Gaming has also become more competitive than ever – with eSports bringing in $1650 million USD, and online FPS multiplayer games like Fortnite taking off on a global scale.

 Thanks to the evolution of smartphones, mobile games have gone from being the realm of your estranged Aunt who keeps sending you Farmville requests, to owning a sizeable portion of the market.
 In 2018 Playerunknown’s Battlegrounds earned $158.5 million in user spending, followed by Pokémon GO with $116 million.
 And the mobile Gaming market just keeps growing.